wavemaker/docs/learn/on-premise/aws/install-prerequisites.md

 yum install python3 -y
 ```

-### Extra configurations on External Instances
+### Extra configurations on RHEL External Instances

-#### The ssh user has privileges(root/sudo)
+#### The ssh user has privileges(root/sudo) on RHEL External Instances

 - No need to do any configurations.
 Platform will do it automatically.

-#### The ssh user don't have privileges(non sudo users)
+#### The ssh user don't have privileges(non sudo users) on RHEL External Instances

 - If the user given to the Platform don't have privileged access, then provide below permission for the user given on External Instance.
 - Have to execute these commands from privileged user.
   - Add user to docker group.
   - Make the user as owner for docker systemd process.
   - data directory should be owned by the user.
   - Give permission to manage docker.service, systemctl daemon reload, iptable.

     ```bash
         usermod -aG <user> docker
         chown -R <user>:<user> /usr/lib/systemd/system
         chown -R <user>:<user> /data
         echo "%${user} ALL=NOPASSWD: /bin/systemctl restart docker.service,/bin/systemctl daemon-reload,/usr/sbin/iptables" >> /etc/sudoers.d/<sudoers-file-name>
         ```